P.O. Box 210313

 Casey Aghjian and her husband Harry live in Brookfield, Wisconsin.
 Together they have raised five children.
 Casey has spent most of her married life volunteering for the many clubs, sports and extracurricular activities that her children have been involved with.
 Currently, she works at the local elementary school as a Kindergarten Assistant.
 Casey and her husband had the chance to visit Armenia and an orphanage in Yerevan in the spring of 2015.
 She is looking forward to helping those children and many others that she had the privilege to meet.

-Levon Saryan recently retired after a long career as toxicology laboratory director, and was recently appointed a Commissioner for the Milwaukee Metropolitan Sewerage District.
-He is fluent in both western and eastern Armenian, and is an overseas member of the Republic of Armenia National Academy of Sciences.
+Levon Saryan recently retired after a long career as a toxicology laboratory director and was recently appointed a Commissioner for the Milwaukee Metropolitan Sewerage District.
+He is fluent in both western and eastern Armenian and is an overseas member of the Republic of Armenia National Academy of Sciences.
 His maternal grandfather, Ohannes Manoukian, was instrumental in gathering Armenian orphans from Turkish homes in Gesaria and Talas, and bringing them to the NER orphanage in Antelias, Lebanon, in the early 1920s.

 Dr. Dave Schmitt is a general surgeon in Waukesha, Wisconsin.
 Married, with two grown boys, he has spent years doing volunteer surgery at many of the remotest places in Africa and other parts of the world.
 He and his wife have supported the “Day on the Blue” Armenian fundraiser in the past and now are excited to be a part of SOAR.
 David and his wife have a heart for those less fortunate.
 An avid golfer and runner, he spends his time keeping his two yellow labs out of trouble.